head-gardener/alloy/README.md

 ## TODO

-- make this a flake-parts module
+- (x) make this a flake-parts module
-- use nix's module system for configuring alloy
+- ( ) use nix's module system for configuring alloy
-- handle multi-instance services
+- ( ) handle multi-instance services
-- documentation, errors
+- ( ) documentation, errors